-What can you do with old ceiling fans?
+What can you do with an old ceiling fan?

-Ceiling fans from back in the day seem like they last forever!
+Old ceiling fan seem like they last forever!
 However, they can look a bit dated.
 On the other hand, it might even feel a little frivolous to get rid of a perfectly good fan just for the sake of aesthetics.
-You’re making a home on a tiny budget, remember?

 Here is a quick and easy DIY ceiling makeover for under $15!